AaronTraas/Notes/Recipes/index.md

 {% assign filter_tag = 'dessert' -%}
 {% include recipe_links.html -%}

+## Friday-Friendly

+As observant Catholics, we abstain from eat meat on Fridays in our household.
+And yes, we do this year round.
+This is still in effect, per [Can.
+1251](https://www.vatican.va/archive/cod-iuris-canonici/eng/documents/cic_lib4-cann1244-1253_en.html).
+Some of these recipes are vegitarian, some par pescitarian, some are neither.
+[Per the USCCB](https://www.usccb.org/prayer-worship/liturgical-year/lent), broth, rendered fat, gelatin, etc. are not considered meat for purposes of this discipline.
+Fish and other sea creatures likewise are not considered meat.

+{% assign filter_tag = 'friday-friendly' -%}
+{% include recipe_links.html -%}

 ## Easter
 {% assign filter_tag = 'easter' -%}
 {% include recipe_links.html -%}